particle-iot/docs/src/content/getting-started/console/device-vitals.md

 If a device consumes too much of its available memory, certain unexpected failures in its firmware application can occur.
 Memory usage is displayed as a percentage from 0-100% — the closer to 0, the less available memory is being consumed.

+We strongly recommend leaving a minimum of 10K of available RAM at all times to assure proper operation of the system.
+See [out of memory handler](/firmware/best-practices/code-size-tips/#out-of-memory-handler) in Code Size Tips for more information.

 ### Battery state of charge
 The state of charge of the device’s connected battery, represented as a percentage.